Building a Local Following Means Adopting a Networking Mindset

 Most franchisors provide advertising and digital marketing to create awareness about your business.
 Some franchisors offer call centers that can schedule appointments even before your official grand opening.
 In any of these scenarios, adopting a networking mindset is still your best bet.
 It’s a great way to put a face behind the business, become a leader in your community and build life-long relationships.

 Local networking doesn’t have to be difficult.
 It simply takes some planning and a concerted effort.
-Following are six ways to build your local following.
+Following is a reference to six ways to build your local following.
+More information is included below.

 1. Join Your Local Chamber of Commerce